1. Digital Health Apps/Software

 3. Regulatory Guideline for Telehealth Products: See our response to Q1(a) above;

-4. Other specific regulations may apply to certain types of healthcare providers (e.g., the Health Products (Licensing of Retail Pharmacies) Regulations 2016 requires retail pharmacies in Singapore to obtain the requisite approval from the HSA if they wish to provide telepharmacy service); and
+4. Other specific regulations or circulars may apply to certain types of healthcare providers (e.g., the Health Products (Licensing of Retail Pharmacies) Regulations 2016 requires retail pharmacies in Singapore to obtain the requisite approval from the HSA if they wish to provide telepharmacy services, and MOH Circular No. 87/2024 which applies to licensees under the HCSA who provide telemedicine services); and

 5. Tort of negligence: The failure to exercise an accepted standard of care in the medical context is actionable under the tort of negligence.
 A claimant must establish the elements of duty of care, breach of duty, causation and unremote damage.
 In Singapore, there are now two differing standards of care applicable to medical negligence cases, namely one for diagnosis and treatment, and another for medical advice.